Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Threat Model and Attack Vectors

+\textbf{Threat Model}.
+We consider attacks that seek to steal funds from a token bridge.
+The result of such attacks is that the token bridge is left in an \emph{unbalanced} state, where the outflow of funds (withdrawals) exceeds the inflow of funds (deposits).
+In addition, we assume that the attacker always withdraws funds through the bridge's designated withdraw function on the destination chain.
+Otherwise, the attacker can exploit any of the aforementioned components in Figure~\ref{fig:cross-chain} or control the relayer (or submitter) keys.
+As we show later, our threat model captures the largest attacks on cross-chain bridges that have happened in the past.

-In practice, attackers exploited bugs in all three components---the deposit contract, the relayer, and the withdraw contract---and stole signing keys to siphon hundreds of thousands of dollars.
-Figure~\ref{fig:cross-chain} highlights the precise steps in the cross-chain token transfer that attackers have historically exploited, including: \begin{CompactItemize} \item \textbf{Bugs in the deposit contract.} In step 2, the bridge contract verifies that it has received the correct amount of assets before emitting an event.
+\textbf{Attack Vectors}.
+We consider a broad array of attack vectors: attackers can exploit bugs in all three components---the deposit contract, the relayer, and the withdraw contract---and use stolen signing keys to steal funds.
+As we show below, these attack vectors effectively capture attacks that have happened in the past.
+Figure~\ref{fig:cross-chain} highlights the precise steps in a cross-chain transaction that attackers have historically exploited, including:

+\begin{CompactItemize} \item \textbf{Bugs in the deposit contract.} In step 2, the bridge contract verifies that it has received the correct amount of assets before emitting an event.
 Bugs in this verification logic could allow an attacker to deposit a smaller amount of assets than what is recorded by the bridge in the event (step 3).
-For example, Qubit's \texttt{deposit} function (see above) did not properly validate the token address.
+For example, Qubit's \texttt{deposit} function did not properly validate the token address.
 This bug allowed an attacker to pass \texttt{0} for the token address, so the contract function did not actually transfer any funds from the attacker's account but still emitted a \texttt{Deposit} event which allowed the attacker to withdraw actual tokens on the destination chain~\cite{qubit:rekt}.

 \item \textbf{Bugs in the off-chain deposit verification.} In step 5, the relayer verifies the authenticity of the deposit event emitted by the bridge contract, including whether the event is emitted by the bridge's designated contract.
 Bridges that do not correctly verify deposits would allow attackers to withdraw assets that are never deposited.